-Part I: Current School Status
+I. Part I: Current School Status

-Supportive Environment
+A. Supportive Environment

-School Mission and Vision
+1. School Mission and Vision

-Provide the school's mission statement
+a.
+Provide the school's mission statement.

 Hampton Elementary School is committed to meeting each child's academic, physical, social, and emotional needs, so that all students can become successful and motivated learners.
-This will require a cooperative effort from the District, parents, staff, and the community.
+This will require a cooperative effort from the District, parents, staff, and community.

-Provide the school's vision statement
+b.
+Provide the school's vision statement.

 Hampton Elementary School is a community that collaborates to establish a professional collegial learning environment.
-We work together to help each member progress towards their maximum potential and improve the academic, social, and moral values of each student, so they may become successful members of our society.
+We work together to help each member progress towards their maximum potential, improve the academic, social, and moral values of each student, so they may become successful members of our society.

-School Environment
+2. School Environment

-Describe the process by which the school learns about students' cultures and builds relationships between teachers and students
+a.
+Describe the process by which the school learns about students' cultures and builds relationships between teachers and students.

 When any child enrolls at Hampton Elementary School (HES) the Data Entry Clerk informs the principal of those students who are of a minority or ethnic groups.
 Every parent completes the Title I Migrant Program Occupational Survey and the Home Language Survey.
-Support is offered through Minority Liaison, Delia Sandquist and Alachua Multi-County Migrant Education Program, Victoria Gomez de la Torre.
+Support is offered through The Bradford School District's Minority Liaison, Delia Sandquist and Alachua Multi-County Migrant Education Program, Victoria Gomez de la Torre.

-Describe how the school creates an environment where students feel safe and respected before, during and after school
+b.
+Describe how the school creates an environment where students feel safe and respected before, during and after school.